 A Warm Hello and Chat

-Sometimes, even the simplest gift goes a long way.
+Sometimes, even the simplest housewarming gifts goes a long way.
 You don’t have to put pressure on yourself to find the “perfect” gift to welcome your new neighbors.
 A warm smiled and an in-person chat or greeting card is enough to make anyone feel welcomed.

 There are plenty of ways you can welcome a neighbor to the neighborhood; there’s really isn’t a wrong way to being nice.